 [Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — American Express Blue Cash Preferred.
+You can view the current offers from our partners once available here — American Express Blue Cash Preferred.
 Disclosure: Cards from our partners are mentioned below.]

 By the end of each summer, students and their parents scramble to purchase supplies for the upcoming school year.
 These expenses can be significant, but thankfully, so can the rewards.
 The right credit card can offer points, miles, or cash back savings for purchasing school supplies from the right merchants.
 Here are a few examples of ways to maximize your credit card rewards for buying necessary school supplies.